Universitat Internacional de Catalunya

 Competences/Learning outcomes of the degree programme

-- CE05 - To apply the principles of organic chemistry and biochemistry to the study of the structure and function of biomolecules and their metabolism.
+- HB02 - Apply the principles of organic chemistry and biochemistry to the study of the structure and function of biomolecules and their metabolism.

 Learning outcomes of the subject

-- Applies the principles of organic and inorganic chemistry in the study of biomolecules and fundamental biochemical processes and comprises the basic chemical formulation.
+- Apply principles of organic and inorganic chemistry to the study of biomolecules and fundamental biochemical processes, understanding basic chemical formulation.

-- Know the biochemical and molecular bases of folding, intracellular trafficking, post-translational modification and protein turnover.
+- Describe the biochemical and molecular basis of protein folding, intracellular trafficking, post-translational modifications, and protein turnover.

 Syllabus